DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-02-showing-submitted-claims-in-support.md

 The claim reference and school name include a link to the individual claim details, allowing support users to view the claim details.

+#### Searching and filtering

+When a user searches or filters the list of claims, we return a list of claims matching the search and filters.

+Searching and filtering are independent of one another.
+If someone first searches for a claim and then applies filters, the filters act upon the subset of claims returned by the initial search.

+Similarly, if someone filters the list of claims, a subsequent search will only include the claims in the filtered list, not the complete list.

+Clearing a search will not clear the filters, and clearing the filters will not clear the search.

 ### Filter sidebar

 The filter sidebar includes filters for: